gaetan-warin/AI-VTUBER-Twitch-Companion/README.md

 ---

 **Note**: You must have the Live2D model files and related resources to use the avatar animation functionality.
+One is included in this repo as an example.